CLI

 Exit codes: 0 success; 2 run not found; 10 internal error.

-Output file contains: spec_version, run (run metadata), events (array of event objects).
+Output file contains: spec_version, run (run metadata), and events (array of event objects projected from spans).

 Usage: